What is Conversion Rate Optimisation?

 In most cases – but not all.

-When Unbounce analysed their own landing page, they got a bit of a surprise.
+When Unbounce analysed its own landing page, it got a bit of a surprise.
 For years, they had been advocating the “less is more” approach to form fields, which was originally touted by Imaginary Landscape back in 2008 (yes, the theory is that old).
 But look what was happening on their landing page:

-Conversion rates were highest with only one form field, and decreased with each additional form field.
+Conversion rates were highest with only one form field.
+And also decreased with each additional form field.
 But… things start to climb again after seven form fields.
 What the heck is going on?

 To understand why, let’s look at another example.

-Back in 2018, we dived into a case study of Brandwatch, who used a circular funnel to get conversions.
+Back in 2018, we dived into a case study of Brandwatch, which used a circular funnel to get conversions.
 Take a look at their opt-in page:

 That’s not a tiny form.
 To grab a copy of a free lead magnet, you usually just need to put in your email – but this form has five fields, plus a checkbox.
 But Brandwatch has tailored this form to their audience: business people.
 Email is clearly defined as a “work” address – and when I initially entered my personal Outlook, it popped up with a message that said “Please enter your work email.”